 Advice from the Finance and Programme Committees and their Joint Meetings, and from the CCLM.

-In-depth review of one substantive issue to be chosen by the Council once every two years.
+In-depth review of one substantive issue directly related to FAO’s approved program of work to be chosen by the Council once every two years.

 Regular contacts between the Independent Chairperson of Council and FAO Management.